Mixed Material Sculpture

 Participants must have a valid Fleisher membership.
 Please note that our tuition-free classes for adults fill very quickly.
 If you are considering purchasing a membership in order to register for a tuition-free class, please click “register” to check whether or not the class is full prior to your purchase.

-How to mix plaster to be poured into a mold and to be applied directly to a surface
+Learn how to mix plaster to be poured into a mold and to be applied directly to a surface.

-To use safety equipment including goggles, dust masks, proper clothing and gloves where necessary
+Learn to use safety equipment including goggles, dust masks, proper clothing and gloves where necessary.

-How to use hand held power tools.
+Learn how to use hand-held power tools.
 Use of a drill, jigsaw, sander and Dremel tools will be covered in class.

-How to use hand tools such as taps and pop rivets to join materials such as plastic and sheet metal to other surfaces
+Learn how to use hand tools such as taps and pop rivets to join materials such as plastic and sheet metal to other surfaces.

-Your studio fee includes the use of studio materials, but you are required to purchase some additional supplies.
-The Fleisher school store does not carry supplies for this class, however the instructor will discuss additional supplies and where they can be purchased in class.
+Your studio fee includes the use of studio materials, but you are required to purchase some additional supplies that Fleisher school store does not carry.
+The instructor will discuss additional supplies and where they can be purchased in class.